 All devices must support a secure boot flow to ensure only authorized software can be executed on the platform.
-Secure boot, sometimes called verified boot, uses cryptography to verify the next stage code and any metadata.
-Execution of the next stage proceeds only if any validation checks on the verified metadata pass, for example, version comparison, see section 6.3.
+Secure boot, sometimes called verified boot, uses cryptography to verify later code stages and any metadata.
+Execution of the verified code proceeds only if that verification and all validation checks on the verified metadata pass, for example, version information, see section 6.3.